indigosour/reddit_scraper/README.md

 ## To do:

+- Complete main function and allow for command line control
+- Prepare code to run headless on app server
 - Add IaC to enable quick and simple deployment
 - Package into microservices for efficiency in the cloud
 - Uitilize Azure Functions for serverless design as possible